 Egal’s sudden death in May 2002 and the transition to his successor, Dahir Rayale Kahin, marked a watershed in Somaliland politics: first, it was a critical test of the capacity of Somaliland’s fledgling political institutions; second, the passing of the torch from an Isaaq President to a member of the Gadabursi clan was something that would have seemed inconceivable just months earlier.
 Six months later, the unexpectedly smooth conduct of Somaliland’s first local elections for more than thirty years seemed to confirm that a new political era was dawning.

 Appearances, however, can be deceiving, and the “constitutional transition” was no exception.
 As soon as the news of Egal’s death reached Hargeysa, leaders of the Guurti and House of Representatives met to decide on a course of action.
 Fearing that any delay might create the impression of a political vacuum, they agreed to swear in Rayale as the new President without delay under Article 86 of the Constitution.
 But Article 86 of the Constitution applies only after a party system with direct elections comes into effect.
 Until then, Article 130 the Constitution stipulates that the Speaker of the House of Elders shall fill the vacant office for a period of up to 45 days, within which the two House of Parliament should jointly elect a new President.
-In sum, Rayale found himself President of Somaliland not because the Constitution said so, but by historical accident.
+In sum, Rayale found himself, President of Somaliland, not because the Constitution said so, but by historical accident.

 After so many years in Egal’s shadow, Rayale was an unknown quantity.
 While outsiders generally expected him to fall immediately under the sway of more influential and ambitious Isaaq politicians, many Somalilanders expected (or hoped) that he would come into his own as a leader and move rapidly to seize the reins of government.
-As a Gadabursi and a political outsider, they reasoned, he would be able to embark upon a programme of reform unencumbered by the web of largely intra-Isaaq rivalries that held government hostage to clan interest, cronyism and corruption.
+As a Gadabursi and a political outsider, they reasoned, he would be able to embark upon a program of reform unencumbered by the web of largely intra-Isaaq rivalries that held government hostage to clan interest, cronyism, and corruption.
 Some even speculated that Rayale might declare himself a caretaker President, unaffiliated with any of the main political parties, and thus assume the role of referee in the imminent elections instead of presenting himself as a candidate.

 Rayale seemed disinclined to rock the boat with radical reform.
 He chose instead to follow in Egal’s footsteps, keeping the cabinet largely intact and winning his party’s endorsement as presidential candidate for the April 2003 elections.
 His boldest move in the early days of his term was to dismiss more than a dozen senior judges in a short-lived campaign against judicial corruption.
 Only in the immediate run-up to elections did he begin to make significant changes in government, cementing political alliances by dispensing political and administrative appointments.

 Where Rayale did venture to depart with precedent, he typically found himself mired in controversy.
 His first major foreign policy initiative was to mend fences with the Djiboutian President, whose relations with Egal had remained poisonous since the Arta conference.
-In the course of a three-day visit to Djibouti in June 2002, Rayale managed to reach agreement with Guelleh on the reopening of an important border post near Seyla’ and the establishment of an inter-ministerial standing committee to address issues of common concern.
+In the course of a three-day visit to Djibouti in June 2002, Rayale managed to reach an agreement with Guelleh on the reopening of an important border post near Seyla’ and the establishment of an inter-ministerial standing committee to address issues of common concern.
 Public opinion among the Isaaq was skeptical of the deal, which the Hargeysa press suggested ran counter to Somaliland’s interests.
 At the time of writing, Rayale’s gamble had yet to pay off: the border post remained open, but the inter-ministerial standing committee had yet to meet and Djibouti’s diplomatic posture towards Somaliland remained patently hostile.

-In December 2002, Rayale broke new ground on the domestic front by becoming the first Somaliland President to visit Las Anod, capital of Sool Region.
+In December 2002, Rayale broke new ground on the domestic front by becoming the first Somaliland President to visit Las Anod, the capital of Sool Region.
 The timing, just prior to local elections, made the visit appear more like a campaign stunt than a genuine political initiative.
 The trip degenerated into a fiasco when militia loyal to Puntland leader Colonel Abdillahi Yusuf attempted to assassinate the Somaliland President, and Rayale’s delegation withdrew from the town in disarray.
 Although public opinion in Somaliland generally pointed the finger at Abdillahi Yusuf for having responded to a peaceful political initiative with unjustified violence, opposition leaders charged that the visit had been recklessly planned and poorly prepared.
 The political fallout was aggravated by leaks from within the administration that the government had doled out roughly US$ 800,000 to local leaders ahead of Rayale’s visit, abandoning fiscal discipline to the winds and draining the treasury ahead of elections.

 Soon afterwards, Puntland’s military ruler won a decisive victory against militia opposed to his leadership, driving several hundred of them in disarray across the border into Somaliland.
 Abandoning Somaliland’s longstanding, unwritten rule of non-interference in Somali affairs, Rayale allowed them to remain, reorganize and re-arm.
 Opposition leaders contributed to the confusion, alternately calling for expulsion of the Puntland opposition and demanding that the government take a tougher line with Abdillahi Yusuf.
 But as the presidential contest heated up in early 2003, debate on the issue was given over to electioneering, with little genuine consideration of the longer-term, strategic ramifications of having played favorites in one theater of Somalia’s protracted conflict.